Holidays and Personal Leave Days

 - Administrative Leave

 Leave-accruing Academic Personnel, USPS, and TEAMS employees are eligible for ten paid holidays each year.
-All full-time leave-accruing Academic Personnel, TEAMS, and USPS employees earn eight hours of holiday pay as long as they are in pay status for a reasonable portion of their last regularly scheduled workday before the holiday.
-(Your supervisor determines what is a reasonable portion of the workday.)
+All full-time leave-accruing Academic Personnel, TEAMS, and USPS employees earn eight hours of holiday pay as long as they are in pay status for a reasonable portion of their last regularly scheduled workday before the holiday (determined by the individual department).
 Part-time employees are entitled to holiday time in proportion to their FTE.

 Personnel receiving workers’ compensation salary indemnification payments are not entitled to holiday pay or special compensatory leave in conjunction with a holiday.

 - New Year’s Day – (observed) Monday, January 2

 - Martin Luther King, Jr’s Birthday – Monday, January 16

 - Memorial Day – Monday, May 29

 - Veterans Day – Friday, November 10